French chief rabbi says will not quit over plagiarism scandal

-PARIS Gilles Bernheim, the grand rabbi of France, refused to quit on Tuesday despite admitting to several counts of plagiarism and to deception about his academic credentials.
+PARIS Gilles Bernheim, the chief rabbi of France, refused to quit on Tuesday despite admitting to several counts of plagiarism and deception about his academic credentials.

-The revelations have shocked France's 600,000-strong Jewish community and he has come under pressure to quit, but Bernheim said that resigning would be a "desertion" as he came clean on one of the faithful's main radio stations in the country.
+The revelations have shocked France's 600,000-strong Jewish community and Bernheim has come under pressure to quit, but he said resigning would be a "desertion" as he came clean on one of the faithful's main radio stations in the country.

 "It would be an act of pride and against the collegial structure that presides over decisions.
 I assume my functions fully," Bernheim, 60, a modern Orthodox Jew who was elected grand rabbi in 2008, told Radio Shalom.